-As of Minecraft snapshot 21w37a, all of the terrain changes and ore distribution updates are now included.
-You can get a full list of these changes over at the official site, but here are some highlights to the new new changes to mountains, rivers and caves.
+As of Minecraft snapshot 21w37a, all of the terrain changes and ore distribution updates are now here.
+You can get a full list of these changes at the official site, but here are some highlights of the new changes to mountains, rivers, and caves.

-It would be rather difficult to implement with the current terrain height limitations, so these are being changed to allow for the underground biomes.
-You may have heard Y=0, this refers to the coordinates that can be enabled in the options menu, and the Y axis shows the vertical distance.
+It would not be easy to implement with the current terrain height limitations, so these are changing to allow for the underground biomes.
+You may have heard Y=0, this refers to the coordinates you can enable in the options menu, and the Y axis shows the vertical distance.
 The lowest Y axis block distance limit will change to -64 in the upcoming update, giving you a large number of blocks to dig into.
 This is where you’ll encounter Deepslate blocks, including new varieties of Minecraft copper, iron, and gemstone blocks.

 The same can be said for the maximum height, as the new highest Y axis block distance limit is 255, and this means there are new snowy biomes to explore: